 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our product candidates, including our DesCAARTesTM trial, our planned MusCAARTesTM trial, and our research and development, preclinical studies and clinical trials for PLA2R-CAART, DSG3/1-CAART and FVIII-CAART and any future product candidates, to seek regulatory approvals for our product candidates, to enable commercial production of our products, if licensed, and to initiate and complete registration trials for multiple products.
-While we currently expect our existing cash and cash equivalents and investments to be sufficient to fund our operations through completion of Part A Dose Escalation of our DesCAARTesTM trial, we expect to require significant additional financing to complete this Phase 1 trial, and any future clinical trials of DSG3-CAART and our other product candidates.
+We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our product candidates, including our DesCAARTesTM trial, our planned MusCAARTesTM trial, and our research and development, preclinical studies and clinical trials for CABA-201, PLA2R-CAART, DSG3/1-CAART and FVIII-CAART and any future product candidates, to seek regulatory approvals for our product candidates, to enable commercial production of our products, if licensed, and to initiate and complete registration trials for multiple products.
+While we currently expect our existing cash and cash equivalents and investments to be sufficient to fund our operations through the announcement of six month combination cohort data from the DesCAARTesTM and MusCAARTesTM clinical trials, as well as initial clinical data from the CABA-201 clinical trial, assuming the clearance of our CABA-201 IND by the FDA, we expect to require significant additional financing to complete these Phase 1 trials, and any future clinical trials of these and our other product candidates.

 Further, if licensed, we will require significant additional amounts of cash to launch and commercialize our product candidates.

-As of June 30, 2022, we had \$96.8 million of cash and cash equivalents and investments.
+As of September 30, 2022, we had \$85.9 million of cash and cash equivalents and investments.
 On October 29, 2019, we completed an initial public offering of our common stock by issuing 7,275,501 shares of our common stock (including 475,501 shares of our common stock pursuant to the underwriters' option to purchase additional shares that we issued in November 2019), at \$11.00 per share, for gross proceeds of \$80.0 million, or net proceeds of \$71.0 million.
 In 2021, we raised \$49.7 million, or net proceeds of \$48.3 million, in "at-the-market" offerings, pursuant to a Sales Agreement with Cowen and Company, LLC which provides for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock.
-Based on our current operating plan, we believe that our existing cash and cash equivalents and investments will be sufficient to fund our operations through the first quarter of 2024.
+Based on our current operating plan, we believe that our existing cash and cash equivalents and investments will be sufficient to fund our operations through the second quarter of 2024.
 However, we have based this estimate on assumptions that may prove to be wrong.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may require substantial additional capital for the further development and commercialization of our product candidates, including funding our internal manufacturing capabilities, and may need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate.
 Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to: